 The Cateran Ecomuseum is a museum without walls, all our sites are outside.

-We’ve taken this idea of ‘no boundaries’ as inspiration for our formal launch programme later this autumn over the weekend of the 9th, 10 and 11th of November 2019.
+We’ve taken this idea of ‘no boundaries’ as inspiration for our formal launch programme later this autumn on the 3rd of November in Blairgowrie, the 8th November in Alyth and and the 11th of November at the Spittal of Glenshee.

 Biome Collective workshop with young folk from SCYD, photo CraicNCommunications

 We’re co-producing it with North East of North (NEoN) Scotland’s only digital arts festival based in Dundee and we’ll be working with some of Tayside’s best digital and land artists and local young people from Alyth, Blairgowrie, Couper Angus and Kirriemuir – thanks to the support of the new East Perthshire Youth Alliance and DD8 in Kirriemuir.

 Jane Wilkinson workshop with young folk from AYP